Sri Lanka Leader Keeps Defence, Finance In New Cabinet - UrduPoint

 It is expected to prepare a budget for 2025 in line with an ongoing International Monetary Fund (IMF) bailout secured by the previous government.

+"Highlighting his government's commitment to addressing the pressing needs of the people, President Dissanayake urged the IMF to maintain a balanced approach that considers the hardships faced by citizens," his office said in a statement.

+The former government doubled taxes and removed energy subsidies in line with the IMF bailout and Dissanayake came to power promising to ease austerity measures.

-An IMF team is in Colombo for talks with the new leadership before releasing the next instalment of $330 million.
+The IMF team is in Colombo to review progress of the bailout loan program before releasing the next instalment of $330 million.

 Sri Lanka went to the IMF for a rescue package after the country defaulted on its $46 billion external debt in April 2022 during an unprecedented economic meltdown.